HOW TO Create an Application Landscape with Views

 You will have a basic application landscape where applications, application platforms, information objects, and databases are related and grouped into information domains.

-On the visualization you will see five different types of shapes.
+On the visualization, you will see five different shapes.
 Every shape symbolizes a different entity class.

 • Information Domains